Kuppenheim: Jonas Kuppenheimer

-In 1862, Kupperheim native Jonas Kuppenheimer (born March 6, 1837) founded a clothier company in the United States called "Kuppenheimer Men's Clothiers Inc." This company specialized in the production of exclusive men's fashion.
+In 1862, Kuppenheim native Jonas Kuppenheimer (born March 6, 1837) founded a clothier company in the United States called "Kuppenheimer Men's Clothiers Inc." This company specialized in the production of exclusive men's fashion.
 At the end of 1857, Kuppenheimer lost his civil rights when he did not comply with the Badenese draft and so emigrated from Kuppenheim to America to settle in Terre Haute, Indiana where he found work as a writer.
 There he was drafted into a military battalion in Indiana to fight in the American Civil War; he was discharged in 1862 due to injuries.
 Then he returned to Terre Haute and founded a clothing wholesaler there with his older brother Bernhard, who returned to Kuppenheim in 1873 for a visit.
 In 1865, Jonas left Bernhard to manage the Terre Haute operations and opened a new site Chicago, Illinois, where he eventually moved the corporate headquarters.
 Jonas and Bernhard managed the company for the rest of the 19th century and into the 20th.
 Jonas Kuppenheimer died on July 11, 1902.